deegsca-org/bqm2/README.md

 For example, if your template file is foo.querytemplate, its .vars file would need to be saved in foo.querytemplate.vars.

-The .vars files format is json.
-The structure must be a json array of json objects.
-It can be formatted or JSONL - a single line json array of obejcts.
+The .vars files format is json or yaml.
+The structure must be an array of objects.

 ```
 [